 As the name suggests, CBD cartridges are cartridges that are filled with CBD oil.
 They are typically 510 threaded which means that they can be attached to any battery or vape pen that accepts that connection.
 They are meant to be used until they are empty and then discarded.
 They are not meant to be refilled because doing so could cause problems like leaks that could damage the battery or pen used with the cartridge.

-Things to consider when buying a CBD Cartridge
+Things to consider when buying CBD Carts

 1. Pre-filled Carts VS Disposable Pen